sebjameswml/git-novice/01-backup.md

 #
 ~~~

-Git now knows that it's supposed to keep track of `mars.txt`,
+Git now knows that it's supposed to keep track of
+`mars.txt`. `mars.txt` is said to be *staged*.

-but it hasn't yet recorded any changes for posterity as a commit.
+Git hasn't yet *recorded* any changes for posterity as a commit.
 To get it to do that,
 we need to run one more command: